 On Friday, March 6 at 11:50 p.m.
 EST, SpaceX launched its twentieth Commercial Resupply Services mission (CRS-20) from Space Launch Complex 40 (SLC-40) at Cape Canaveral Air Force Station, Florida.
 Dragon separated from Falcon 9’s second stage about nine minutes after liftoff.

 The Dragon spacecraft supporting the CRS-20 mission previously supported the CRS-10 mission in February 2017 and the CRS-16 mission in December 2018, and the Falcon 9 first stage booster supporting this mission previously flew on the CRS-19 mission in December 2019.
 Following stage separation, SpaceX recovered Falcon 9’s first stage on Landing Zone-1 (LZ-1) at Cape Canaveral Air Force Station, marking the company's 50th landing of an orbital class rocket booster.
-You can watch a replay of launch below and learn more about the mission in our press kit.
+You can watch a replay of launch above and learn more about the mission here.